Mignon Talbot: Personal life

 Talbot's maternal grandfather was a doctor, and her father served as the superintendent of a school for deaf children.
 Even though her parents died within days of each other in 1899, by that time her family situation had allowed her to pursue a post-secondary education and further a career in academia.
 She served as a high school teacher in Columbus, Ohio even while continuing graduate work at the State University and at the same time "keeping up a home for [her younger] brothers."
 She left Ohio to continue her study of paleontology full time at Yale beginning in early 1903.
-She was one of four children, her sister being Dr. Ellen Bliss Talbot, a professor of philosophy at the same college -- Mount Holyoke College -- as Mignon, and two brothers, Herbert S. Talbot and Benjamin Talbot.
+She was one of four children, her sister being Dr. Ellen Bliss Talbot, a professor of philosophy at the same college—Mount Holyoke College—as Mignon, and two brothers, Herbert S. Talbot and Benjamin Talbot.
 Throughout her years of university, she was a member of Kappa Kappa Gamma sorority, serving on the national council of that organization, and Phi Beta Kappa.
-After her successful career as a paleontologist and professor, she retired in Stevens House, South Hadley.
+After her successful career as a paleontologist and professor, she retired to Stevens House, South Hadley.